Code Analysis Patterns

-Often images included in a web or mobile application are produced by professional Image agencies whose primary goal is to get ultra high definition pictures with a crisp grasp of details.
-Other typical situation is the use of existing images from a database, originally collected for a different purpose than the mobile/web application.
+The images in web or mobile applications are often produced by design agencies whose primary goal is to achieve high definition and many details.
+This produces big image files.
+Other typical situation is the use of existing images from a database, originally collected for a purpose different than mobile/web application.

-These result in images that are too large to the target display size - developers tend to resolve this issue by simply controlling the width and height HTML properties of an Image, instead of preparing the images for optimizing load times.
+These result in images that are too large for the target display size.
+Developers tend to resolve this by simply controlling the width and height of the HTML attributes of an image.
+However, they should prepare the images for optimized load times.

-The first load of a screen is directly impacted by large images that are still not cached on the browser.
-The browser cache is even irrelevant on Banner images that keep changing on each screen load.
-On mobile devices, this problem is augmented by the more limited device capabilities and network latency.
+The first load of a screen is directly impacted by large images that are yet to be cached in browser.
+Moreover, caching is irrelevant for Banner images that keep changing on each screen load.
+This problem is augmented on mobile devices, because of the limited device capabilities and network latency.

-Don’t use the same image for displaying both detail and a fingerprint
+Don’t use the same image for displaying both full size and thumbnail.